Happy Birthday Kareena Kapoor Khan: Actress Shares A Kiss With Saif To Begin The Celebrations!

 Kareena & Saif Steal A Romantic Moment

-In a picture from the birthday celebrations, Bebo is seen sharing a passionate kiss with her hubby, Saif and it speaks volume about their love for each other.
+In a picture from the birthday celebrations, Bebo is seen sharing a passionate kiss with her hubby, Saif and it speaks volumes about their love for each other.

 Says Cheers